-On May 19, 2011, the Company entered into a Securities Purchase Agreement ("Agreement") with Gemini Master Fund, Ltd. and Ascendiant Capital Partners, LLC ("Investors") pursuant to which the Company issued \$1.2 million in principal amount of 10% convertible debentures due May 1, 2012, together with 5-year warrants to purchase 2,400,000 shares of the Company's common stock.
+On May 19, 2011, the Company entered into a Securities Purchase Agreement ("Agreement") with Gemini Master Fund, Ltd. ("Gemini") and Ascendiant Capital Partners, LLC ("Ascendiant") or jointly ("Investors") pursuant to which the Company issued \$1.2 million in principal amount of 10% convertible debentures due May 1, 2012, together with 5-year warrants to purchase 2,400,000 shares of the Company's common stock.
 The purchase price for the debentures was 83.3% of the face amount, resulting in the Company receiving \$1.0 million, less legal fees, placement agent fees and expenses as set forth below.
-On September 8, 2011, Gemini converted \$25,000 and interest of \$760 into 311,516 shares of common stock at \$.0827 per share.
-On October 21, 2011, Gemini converted \$100,000 and interest of \$4,247 into 2,619.261 shares of common stock at \$.04 per share.
-The Company expensed \$23,372 during the three months December 31, 2011.